mtake986/LeetCode/README.md

 - To become a more professional SWE and problem solver
 - To have a habit of coding regularly
 - To practice logical thinking
-- To look for an effective and fast way to get things done
+- To look for an effective, unique, and fast way to get things done

 ## Number-driven Plan and Tips
 - Finish at least 5 problems a week.